Figure 5-3. Power steering system:

 If the pressure is less than 8.9 MPa, the pump must be replaced with a new one.

-Warning.
-Be careful, the bipod stop can fly out under pressure.
+Warning: Be careful, the bipod stop may fly out if pressure is applied.